ropensci/roweb3/README.md

 ### Events

 To add a new event, or add to the [talks list](https://ropensci.org/talks-papers/) add a Markdown file under content/events called YYYY-MM-DD-slug.md.
+Add the line `ropensci: yes` if the event is put together by rOpenSci.

 ````markdown
 ---